-In July 2009, Somon Oil was granted the North-west petroleum license which covers 2,492 km 2 (615,784 acres) of exploration area and entitles the company to explore the area for a seven year term expiring in July 2016.
-The license area is located in the north part of the Sugd region, bordering on Uzbekistan and the Uzbek pipeline network.
-To the south-west the license area is adjacent with Somon Oil's West license area.
-The seven year work program for the North West license contains 400 km of 2D seismic, 100 km 2 of 3-D seismic and 2 deep wells.
+In July 2009, Somon Oil was granted the North-West petroleum license which entitles the company to explore an exploration area covering 2,492 km2 (615,784 acres) for a seven year term expiring in July 2016.
+The license area is located in the north part of the Sugd region, bordering on Uzbekistan.
+To the south-west the license area is adjacent to Somon Oil's West license area.
+The seven year work commitment for the North West license contains 430 km of 2D seismic, 100 km2 of 3D seismic and three wells.
 Existing exploration data within the North-West license area includes six wells and 1,100 km of 2D seismic which was acquired during Soviet exploration campaigns between 1964 and 1992.
-In case of discovery Somon Oil will have the exclusive right to develop and exploit the discovery.
-Somon Oil has targeted large four-way closure prospects in the North-West license area at a depth of 3.5 - 4.5 km.
+In case of discovery, Somon Oil will have the exclusive right to develop and exploit the discovery.
+Somon Oil has targeted large four-way closure prospects in the subsalt with an analog in Uzbekistan.

-There are no known reserves on either the West or the North-West license areas.
+Up to this date, Somon Oil has not discovered any reserves on either the West or the North-West license areas in Kyrgyzstan and Tajikistan.